 Give yoga a try and experience all of its amazing benefits!
 Relaxed classes where you will feel comfortable, welcomed, safe and looked after.
 Yoga is for all ages, sexes, abilities and sizes, no matter if you are flexible and fit, or stiff and haven’t exercised in years, you can enjoy Yoga in Dorset!

-Book your yoga class with Saira now in Milborne St Andrew or Hazelbury Brian, Dorset
+Book your yoga class with Saira now in Milborne St Andrew or Hazelbury Bryan, Dorset

 Useful information about yoga, click tabs to find out more.

 Yoga is a pathway to peace and healing, the postures have been handed down to us by Ancient Yogis who lived thousands of years ago and we are now blessed to have yoga to use as a tool to help us cope with modern life.
 Yoga stretches and warms the body to allow release of blocked energy, called Prana.
 Prana is life force energy that runs through every living thing on Earth.

 Here are some of the benefits of practising yoga:

 - Improves flexibility

 - Protects your spine

 - Increases your blood flow